testing-library/native-testing-library-docs/docs/api-queries.md

 ### findBy

 `findBy*` queries return a promise which resolves when an element is found which matches the given query.
-The promise is rejected if no element is found after a default timeout of `4500`ms.
+The promise is rejected if no element is found or if more than one element is found after a default timeout of `4500`ms. If you need to find more than one element, then use `findAllBy`.

 > Note, this is a simple combination of `getBy*` queries and
 > [`waitForElement`](/docs/api-async#waitforelement).
 The `findBy*` queries accept the